clairaly/Find_My_Legislators/README.md

 # FindMyLegislators

 Welcome to your new gem!
-Here you can find out who represents you in Congress by searching our database by your zip-code.To get started, simply enter your zip code.
-You will be presented with little mini biography and your representatives' contact information as well as links to various other information regarding your politician.
+Here you can find out who represents you in Congress by searching our database using your zip-code.
+To get started, simply enter your zip code.
+You will then be presented with the legislators that represent you, their party affiliations, as well as links to various other information regarding your Legislators.

 ## Installation